wygos/ban/README.md

 # Remark
 The shap directory contains a copy of the public repository https://github.com/slundberg/shap/.
 We use the (slightly adjusted) C implementation of TREESHAP_PATH algorithm from that repository (from the file shap/cext/tree_shap.h) as the ``shap_orig'' implementation.
 It is added as submodule.
-In order to download it run:
+In order to download it, run:

     git submodule udate --init

 # Licence

-The code is under [MIT License](LICENSE.txt)
+The code is under [MIT License](LICENSE.txt).